|

 Facilities

-Istanbul Airport has just about everything you’ll need.
+IST has just about everything you’ll need.
 Turkish pastries and coffee?
 Check.
 High-end duty-free shopping?
 Check.
 Conveyer belt sushi restaurant?
 Check.

 For families, there are great play spaces, and for all weary travelers, there are lots of rest areas with comfortable chairs.

 There’s even a museum on the International Departures floor where you can enjoy some of the ancient wonders of the city.
+You can download the “IST” mobile app to explore some of the amenities that it has to offer.

 Hotels

-Yotel Istanbul Airport is an airport hotel that is located inside IST, with both Airside and Landside entrances.
+Yotel Istanbul Airport is a hotel that is located inside IST, with both Airside and Landside entrances.
+Friends of mine have had great stays at the hotel when they have had an overnight layover.

 Although you pay a premium for the convenience of the location, it is worth it to arrive at your destination rested and not wasted.